 This piece builds on two previous posts regarding foreign investors.
-The first covered how foreign buyers are increasing their presence in New York City’s real estate while the second contemplated various structures, including corporate and partnership and their tax considerations.
+The first covered how international buyers are increasing their presence in New York City’s real estate while the second contemplated various ownership structures, including corporate and partnership and their tax considerations.

-The first category are passive investors, or those not engaged in a U.S. trade or business.
+The first category is passive investors, or those not engaged in a U.S. trade or business.
 This includes owners in which the renter pays items such as all of the associated taxes, operating expenses, repairs, mortgage, and insurance on the property.
 An example of this situation might be a commercial property.
-Generally speaking, residential real estate will fall into this category since it will not meet the criteria of engaging in a U.S. trade or business.
-This rental income is subject to a 30% withholding tax, and any of the expenditures, such as the aforementioned, are included in the owner’s income.
+Generally speaking, residential real estate will fall into this category since it will not meet the criteria for engaging in a U.S. trade or business.
+This rental income is subject to a 30% withholding tax, and any of the expenditures, such as those above, are included in the owner’s income.

-If you fall in the passive category, you can elect to have your rental income taxed as if it were connected to a U.S. trade or business.
-However, once you go down this road, it cannot be reversed unless the IRS approves.
+If you fall into the passive category, you can elect to have your rental income taxed as if it were connected to a U.S. trade or business.
+However, once you go down this road, it cannot be reversed unless the IRS approves it.

-Meanwhile, the other category are those engaged in a U.S. trade or business.
-An example include those that develop, manage, and operate a shopping center.
-If this applies, the rental income will not be subject to withholding, and will be taxed at a progressive rate, rather than a flat 30% that is required from passive investors.
-Even more important, expenses such as mortgage interest, property taxes, maintenance, repairs and depreciation, can be deducted from rental income.
+Meanwhile, the other category is those engaged in a U.S. trade or business.
+An example includes those that develop, manage, and operate a shopping center.
+If this applies, the rental income will not be subject to withholding and will be taxed at a progressive rate, rather than a flat 30% that is required from passive investors.
+Even more critical, expenses such as mortgage interest, property taxes, maintenance, repairs, and depreciation, can be deducted from rental income.

-This article merely seeks to provide information to investors in order to better arm him or her in the decision making process.
-Those seeking something more in-depth should consult an expert such as a tax attorney or CPA that has knowledge in this specific area.
+This article merely seeks to provide information to investors to better arm him or her in the decision-making process.
+Those seeking something more in-depth should consult an expert such as a tax attorney or CPA that knows this specific area.